 What Is a Talent Pool?

-When evaluating many applicants, viewing the profile of each candidate, examining the contact information of the applicants, managers create a list of their top candidates.
+When evaluating many applicants, viewing the profile of each candidate, and examining the contact information of the applicants, managers create a list of their top candidates.
 Nevertheless, this database of highly qualified candidates doesn’t include only potential candidates who are actively looking for job offers and applying for job offers, that is active candidates.
 It also includes sourcing and passive candidates that recruiters found through active sourcing, as well as referred candidates and former candidates that didn’t win the job, but still could be a good fit to the company.

 Building a Talent Pool of highly qualified potential candidates according to your recruitment criteria, who are additionally a cultural fit to the company, means significantly improving both the quality of hires and timing and the costs of the hiring process.
 Furthermore, managers can efficiently recruit an employee from a highly talented candidate database to fill a vacancy promptly.